 6. Hot Weather & Direct Sunlight

-External temperature matters.
+The temperature outside matters.
 Leaving your phone:

-In a parked car
+- In a car that is parked

-Under direct sunlight
+- In direct sunlight

 7. Old or Degraded Battery

-A battery older than 2–3 years may:
+A battery that is more than two or three years old may:

-Heat up faster
+- Heat up more quickly

 8. Software Bugs or Outdated OS

-Step by Step Fix: How to Stop Your Phone from Overheating
+Step-by-Step Fix: How to Stop Your Phone from Overheating

 Follow these proven solutions in order.